 Investors following this strategy of Buy and hold rely on the company’s fundamental analysis in which they are planning to invest.
 Fundamental analysis includes factors such as past performance of the company, its long-term growth strategy, types of products that the company offers along with their quality, working of the management of the company, etc.

-While going for the strategy of buy and hold, fluctuations of short-term nature in the market, inflation, business cycles, etc are avoided and not considered as the deciding factor.
+While going for this strategy, fluctuations of short-term nature in the market, inflation, business cyclesBusiness CyclesThe business cycle refers to the alternating phases of economic growth and decline., etc. are avoided and not considered as the deciding factor.

-Example of the Buy and Hold Strategy
+Buy and Hold Example

-After the tenure of two years, it is observed that there comes sharp rise in the value of the stocks in which the investment was made increasing the weights of the stock in the portfolio from the 50% to the 75% and reducing the proportion of bonds and risk free assets to 10% and 15% respectively.
+After the tenure of two years, it is observed that there comes a sharp rise in the value of the stocks in which the investment was made, increasing the weights of the stock in the portfolio from the 50% to the 75% and reducing the proportion of bondsBondsBonds refer to the debt instruments issued by governments or corporations to acquire investors’ funds for a certain period. and risk-free assets to 10% and 15% respectively.

-- On the other hand, an investor can refrain from portfolio rebalancing leaving the investments as it is i.e., no stock will be sold to maintain the ratio or otherwise and the portfolio will be kept intact.
+- On the other hand, an investor can refrain from portfolio rebalancingPortfolio RebalancingPortfolio Rebalancing is reallotment of the assets according to their performance in the past period and desired results.
+This is done by divesting in the low performing assets and investing more in the best performing ones. leaving the investments as it is, i.e., no stock will be sold to maintain the ratio or otherwise.
+The portfolio will be kept intact.
 In this case, where the investor is not making any changes in the portfolio, he is holding the stocks for a long period of time and thus following the true strategy of buy and hold.

-- As the total number of transactions is lower in case of a strategy of buy and hold, so the brokerage, advisory fees, and sales commission are also low in this strategy.
+- As the total number of transactions is lower in the case of a strategy of buy and hold, so the brokerage, advisory fees, and sales commission are also low in this strategy.

-- In case of a strategy of buy and hold, the stocks will be held for the long term and then only it will be sold.
-So here long term capital gain will be applicable.
-The rate of tax on long term capital gain is lower than that of short term capital gain which is beneficial for the investors.
+- In this case, the stocks will be held for the long term, and then only it will be sold.
+So here, long term capital gain will be applicable.
+The rate of tax on long term capital gain is lower than that of short term capital gain, which is beneficial for the investors.

 - In the case of this strategy, it is required that investors should be able to suppress behavioral biases and handle the impact of the downturns emotionally.
 Thus the risk toleranceRisk ToleranceRisk tolerance is the investors' potential and willingness to bear the uncertainties associated with their investment portfolios.
-It is influenced by multiple individual constraints like the investor's age, income, investment objective, responsibilities and financial condition. of the investors should be high as the buy and hold strategy is easy to implement but difficult to follow correctly.
+It is influenced by multiple individual constraints like the investor's age, income, investment objective, responsibilities and financial condition. of the investors should be high as the buy and hold easy to implement but difficult to follow correctly.

-- As in case of a strategy of buy and hold, the stocks will be held for the long term regardless of fluctuations in the price or the news regarding the company, no limit is there for the possible losses in case any negative event occurs with respect to market or stock.
-Like if there comes any negative news with respect to stock purchased by the investors and the company becomes bankrupt, then in that case also investors would continue holding that stock until they become worthless.
-Thus in that case investor would lose all its investment.
+- In this case, the stocks will be held for the long term regardless of fluctuations in the price or the news regarding the company; no limit is there for the possible losses in case any negative event occurs with respect to market or stock.
+Like if there comes any negative news with respect to stock purchased by the investors, and the company becomes bankrupt.
+In that case, also investors would continue holding that stock until they become worthless.
+Thus, in that case, investors would lose all its investment.

 Important Points to Note

-- Even though one holds the securities for the long-term in case of a strategy of buy and hold, they should still consider the fluctuation in price and any news relating to the market and that stock in order to avoid the situation of unlimited losses.
+- Even though one holds the securities for the long-term in case of a strategy of buy and hold, they should still consider the fluctuation in price and any news relating to the market and that stock to avoid the situation of unlimited losses.

-- This strategy does not apply only to the stocks or bonds but at the same time, they apply to the real estate sector as well where houses are purchased by the investors without flipping them.
-In this case generally, a mortgage will be taken by the investors to gain the benefits of leverage.
+- This strategy does not apply only to the stocks or bonds, but at the same time, they apply to the real estate sector as well, where houses are purchased by the investors without flipping them.
+In this case, generally, a mortgage will be taken by the investors to gain the benefits of leverage.

-Thus the strategy of buy and hold is the long term investment strategy which is ideal for the investors who do not have that time to keep following up their investment portfolio.
-Rather than treating the stocks or bonds as a short-term vehicle in order to make the profits, investors in the buy-and-hold strategy keeps the stocks through both the bull and the bear markets.
+The strategy of buy and hold is the long term investmentLong Term InvestmentLong Term Investments are financial instruments such as stocks, bonds, cash, or real estate assets that a company intends to hold for more than 365 days in order to maximize profits and are reported on the asset side of the balance sheet under the heading non-current assets. strategy, which is ideal for investors who do not have that time to keep following up their investment portfolio.
+Rather than treating the stocks or bonds as a short-term vehicle to make the profits, investors in the buy-and-hold strategy keeps the stocks through both the bull market and the bear markets.

-It is easy to implement this strategy as there is a one-time selection of stock and no requirement is there to monitor the prices of the stock and considered the short-term fluctuations in the market.
+It is easy to implement this strategy as there is a one-time selection of stock, and no requirement is there to monitor the prices of the stock and considered the short-term fluctuations in the market.
 In this strategy, it is required that investors should be able to handle the impact of the downturns and should not take wrong decisions in the panic.

-This has been a guide to what is Buy and Hold Strategy and its definition.
+This article has been a guide to what is Buy and Hold Strategy and its definition.
 Here we discuss examples of Buy and Hold Strategy along with examples, advantages & disadvantages.
 You may learn more about accounting from the following articles –